CSPanda21/ProductPlant/README.md

 It uses sap-cloud-sdk to access a BTP destination which points to the SAP Alert Notification service.
 And this service is responsible for sending notification to MS Teams.
 From the Teams channel a webhook has been created which is used in the SAP Alert Notification Service.

-- 4.Added_frontend_reactapp : In this branch added the react frontend app.
+- 4.Added_frontend_reactapp : It is working now.
+In this branch added the react frontend app.
 All mta,approuter configurations corrected.
-And there is no deployment error as well, but after deployment while running the app from approuter service the below error is coming.
-"503 Service Temporarily Unavailable".

-Needs to be checked.
-Check the instances and applications in Blue subaccount with my Trial account like what are running.
-If HTML5 service running or not in both subaccounts.

-The service is working but not the app.
-Like below service URL is working, if you add this from approuter url /product-location-listing-status/$metadata
+Faced multiple challenges here:
+    - Initially it was giving "503 Service Temporarily Unavailable" - Did troubleshooting using CF HTML5 CLI commands and got to know that I was giving wrong app name and which was deployed that name was different.
+Used CF HTML5-LIST commands.
+Mode details : https://github.com/SAP/cf-html5-apps-repo-cli-plugin.
+There is a troubleshooting guide also in the BTP help in the developn user interface section.
+    - Then the above 503 issue is solved but it was giving blank page.
+Then when I checked the browser developer tool got to know that it is not finding the .js file.
+Then corrected the sequence of the routes in the xs-app.json of approuter and then it started working.

+Next step: The below URL from approuter may not work now because of the xs-app.json route adjustment.
+App prefix 'api' for the CAP service.
+/product-location-listing-status/$metadata